 Emergency Alerting

-- Medical alarms: Defibrillators in public areas are often equipped with alarm functions to mobilize help immediately in the event of cardiac arrest.
+- Medical devices: Defibrillators in public areas often activate built-in emergency signaling functions to mobilize help immediately during cardiac arrest.

 Alerting for fire departments and police